jenn-yz/jenn-yz/README.md

 - 👋 Hi, I’m @jenn-yz
 - 👀 I’m interested in being a good developer
 - 🌱 I’m currently learning a web development
-- 💞️ I’m looking to collaborate on good developers
+- 💞️ I’m looking to collaborate on / with good developers
 - 📫 How to reach me at jennyjamesanya@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...